-Despite the large forests of the province, there is a little commercial use of forest resources.
-Gross output of the forestry sector was 23.7 billion VND.
+Despite the large forests of the province, there is little commercial use of forest resources.
+The gross output of the forestry sector was 23.7 billion VND.
 In comparison, it accounts for only 1.8% of the South Central Coast, and therefore even less than Da Nang.
 Much of the province’s forests are protected as part of Nui Chua and Phuoc Binh National Park.

 Ninh Thuan province has a very small industrial sector.
 In fact, its gross output accounting for only 2% of the South Central Coast’s total.
-Industry contributes 1.3 million VND to the GDP per capita, compared to an average of 4.4 million VND for the region.
+The industry contributes 1.3 million VND to the GDP per capita, compared to an average of 4.4 million VND for the region.

 Ninh Thuan has three ports:

 Vinh Vinh Hy in northeastern Ninh Hai District